deeleman/spaghettify/README.md

 ## Building the project for production
 Please execute `yarn build` or `npm run build` from your terminal window.

-Parcel will navigate through the entire application tree and will build the JavaScript artifact into the `/dist` folder.
+Parcel will navigate through the entire application tree and will build the JavaScript artifact into the `/dist` folder, bundled as `spaghettify.js`.
+Other useful bundles will be saved there as well for your convenience.

 ## Firing up a development environment
 You can spawn a development environment by running `yarn dev` or `npm run dev` in the console.